Asylum or Refugee Status: How to Apply

-One key difference between applications for asylum or refugee status is where you apply -- refugees must apply from outside the United States, while people requesting asylum must apply either at a U.S. border (including airports, seaports, and the like) or from within the United States.
+One key difference between applications for asylum or refugee status is where you apply—refugees must apply from outside the U.S., while people requesting asylum must apply either at a U.S. border (including airports, seaports, and the like) or from within the United States.
 Here is an overview of the application process for asylum or refugee status.

 Applying for Refugee Status

 If you've been selected by USRAP, you'll be asked to provide proof of your persecution and a detailed affidavit explaining what happened and why you are afraid to return to your home country.
 The affidavit is particularly important and should spell out the details of what has happened to you and what you fear would happen if you returned.
 (It's not enough to say something general like, "I was persecuted."
-To learn more about the kinds of persecution that may entitle you to protection, see Nolo's article Asylum or Refugee Status: Who Is Eligible?)
+To learn more about the kinds of persecution that may entitle you to protection, see Asylum or Refugee Status: Who Is Eligible?)
 You'll also need to undergo a medical examination and investigations to determine whether you are a threat to the security of the United States.